-While certain coastal states have shown particularly rapid growth in terms of policy count over the years, more recently policy counts have declined in some states such as Florida and Louisiana, as depopulation plans have taken effect.
+Between 2005 and 2014 some of the Beach and Windstorm Plans reporting results to PIPSO have seen accelerating exposure growth rates.
+During this period, for example, total exposure to loss in the Texas Beach Plan increased by 238 percent.
+While certain coastal states have shown particularly rapid growth in terms of policy count over the years, more recently policy counts have declined in states such as Florida and Louisiana, as depopulation plans have taken effect.
 Under these plans state-run insurers can transfer policies back to private insurers, subject to regulatory approval.

 For example, in 2007 Louisiana Citizens set out to reduce its policy count to below its pre-Hurricane Katrina policy total of 125,000.
-Louisiana Citizens' policy count had spiked to 174,000 in September 2008 in the wake of hurricanes Katrina and Rita.
-After completing another successful round of depopulation, Louisiana Citizens was reported to have reduced its personal lines policy count to below 90,000 in December 2013.
-According to the Louisiana Department of Insurance this brought Citizens to an all-time low homeowners market share of 2.7 percent from a high of 174,000 policies and 9.8 percent market share in 2008.
+At first, the policy count continued to rise, spiking at 174,000 in September 2008 in the wake of hurricanes Katrina and Rita.
+Since then, the depopulation process has reduced the Louisiana Citizens policy count by about 50 percent to 86,645 as of May 2015.
+According to the Louisiana Department of Insurance, Citizens' homeowners market share had dropped to an all-time low of 1.8 percent in 2014, after spiking at 9.8 percent in 2008.5

-The depopulation of Louisiana Citizens is the result of an incentive program created by the legislature in 2007 to increase the availability of property insurance and to decrease the business written through Louisiana Citizens.
+The depopulation of Louisiana Citizens is the result of an incentive program created by the Legislature in 2007 to increase the availability of property insurance and to decrease the business written through Louisiana Citizens.